The Denon DP-62L direct-drive turntable is an often overlooked gem. Let’s take a closer look.

 Results & Sonics

-So, as with most turntables that visit us here at Liquid Audio, we got great results with this Denon DP-62L.
-In fact, I have a standing commitment that there isn’t a turntable out there that won’t benefit from a visit to my workshop in terms of improved performance and appearance after a service.
+As always, we achieved great results with this Denon DP-62L.
+In fact, I have a standing commitment that there isn’t a turntable out there that won’t benefit from a visit to my workshop in terms of improved performance (and appearance) after a service.
 It ran more smoothly, more quietly and with less distortion, thanks to the precision setup of the Denon DL-103 cartridge and DP-62L tonearm.

 The DL-103 fitted to this machine adds a touch of class.
 Whilst not the smoothest or most resolving cartridge and what could one expect of a moving coil cartridge at just $429, the DL-103 is smooth, clean and ever so slightly lean sounding to me, certainly a great match with more affordable systems.